Golf instructors teach many different approaches to the takeaway.

 Try it again.
 Just concentrate on moving your shoulder straight behind your head.

-Your right shoulder blade moves two and a half inches to the left, the club moves two and a half yards to the right.
-You're not trying to move the club that way.
-You're moving toward center, away from the club, and that forces the club to rotate out.
+Your trail shoulder blade moves two and a half inches toward the lead side; the club moves two and a half yards to the trail side.
+You are not trying to move the club that way.
+You are moving toward center, away from the club, and that forces the club to rotate outward.

-On the downswing, the same thing happens in the opposite direction.
+On the downswing, the same principle operates in the opposite direction.

 When you start to think about your golf swing in these terms, you begin to understand how rotation really works in the Rotary Swing.
-Two inches of movement; that's all you need to know for the takeaway.
+Two inches of movement — that is all you need to know for the takeaway.
+For real-time coaching on your takeaway mechanics, try a free AI golf lesson.